 Although SAD is commonly associated with winter it can, rarely, happen during other seasons, including summer.

-No matter when you experience these symptoms or whether you have noticed a pattern in your symptoms, you can seek help and advice from your GP to identify why you are experiencing depression symptoms and what treatments are available to you.
+No matter when you experience these symptoms or whether you have noticed a pattern, you can seek help and advice from your GP to identify why you are experiencing depression and what treatments are available.

-It involves a number of sessions with a trained therapist who will talk through your symptoms and behaviour and create a programme to help you change your behaviour to manage your symptoms.
+It involves a number of sessions with a trained therapist who will talk through your symptoms and behaviour to create a programme to help you change your behaviour.

-The words 'therapy' and 'therapist' tend to conjure up mental images of lying on a couch talking about your feelings and your childhood whilst a person sitting in a chair takes notes.
+The words 'therapy' and 'therapist' tend to conjure up mental images of sitting on a couch talking about your feelings whilst a person in a chair takes notes.